louisehealey/DailyProduction/README.md

 )
 ```
 #### Dates in Scope
 Accurately calculating the number of business days in a month requires excluding non-business days such as weekends and holidays.
-Below is a simple formula to exclude weekends .
+Below is a simple formula to exclude weekends.
 ```
 IsWorkDay =
 VAR DayNumber = WEEKDAY([Date], 2)